 The Nelson 6 unit utilizes a dry ash handling system to manage fly ash generated by operation of the unit.
 However, the site utilizes a wet sluicing system to manage bottom ash.
 This system utilizes BATW and may generate a BATW discharge under certain circumstances.
-ELL is currently pursuing a modified and renewed Louisiana Pollutant Discharge Elimination System (LPDES) permit from the LDEQ which would allow for such limited discharges of BATW in accordance with the provisions of the October 2020 revisions to the ELG rule.
-In April 2022, LDEQ issued a draft permit decision which would allow for such limited discharges of BATW, and ELL is currently awaiting issuance of a final revised LPDES permit.
+ELL has obtained a modified and renewed Louisiana Pollutant Discharge Elimination System (LPDES) permit from the LDEQ which allows for such limited discharges of BATW in accordance with the provisions of the October 2020 revisions to the ELG rule.